moehreag/Konstruct/README.md

 Konstruct is a java library designed to evaluate strings by using defined variables and functions.
 This project allows for easy and powerful customization for string values a user may configure or output.

+# Wiki

+To see more information visit the [wiki](https://darkkronicle.github.io/Konstruct)

 # Examples

 Using the default settings within the `:addons` subproject things such as `[round(calc(5 / 3 * 4), 2)]` -> `6.667`, `[get(3,one,two,three,four)]` -> `four` are all possible, and only a taste of what Konstruct can do.
 New functions and variables can be defined very easily and referenced quickly.